Everything you need to know about Xel-Ha Park

 Xel-Há is an aquatic theme park where guests can snorkel, relax and enjoy the Caribbean waters in a safe, secluded inlet.
 The adventure park is located just north of Tulum in Mexico’s Riviera Maya, about a 1.5 hour drive south of Cancun.

 We have visited the Riviera Maya several times before, but we had not visited any of its amusement parks.
-After researching each one, and reading the recommended ages (our youngest is 4 years old), we decided to visit Xel-Ha and Xcaret on our most recent trip to Mexico.
+After researching each one, and reading the recommended ages (our youngest is 4 years old), we decided to visit Xel-Ha and Xcaret on our most recent trip.
 Read about our experience at Xcaret here.

 In this post, we share our experience at Xel-Ha Park.